 - Stress-free baking.
 A galette doesn’t have to be perfect.
 The whole point of it is to look imperfect and rustic so don’t worry if yours is misshapen or juices came out the sides.
 Just have fun!

 - Delicious.
-It may be easy to make, and there’s no complicated pie crust, but it doesn’t scrimp on flavour.
+It may be easy to make, and there’s no complicated pie crust, but it doesn’t scrimp on flavor.
 It smells, tastes and looks like a perfect fall day.

 - It’s also customizable.
 Not in the mood for apples today?
 Want to make individual-sized galettes?
 Try making mini cherry galettes or pick any fruit you like.
 You can even make a savoury puff pastry galette.

 - Apple galette puff pastry is perfect with vanilla ice cream.
 That’s certainly more than enough reason for me!
 You can also drizzle it with salted caramel sauce.